 Darin Lowder is a partner and business lawyer with Foley & Lardner LLP.
-He is a member of the firm’s Finance Practice.
-Although Darin’s practice extends to all aspects of business law, he currently focuses his practice on energy, project finance, project development, and related tax and public financing.
+He is a member of the firm’s Finance Practice and the Energy Industry Team.
+Darin focuses his practice on energy, project finance, project development, and related tax and public financing.
 He works to assist clients to efficiently address unique challenges in developing and financing renewable, alternative and conventional energy projects.
 Darin has focused on incorporating risk mitigants such as the growing energy-related insurance products and public-private partnerships (P3) as part of the ownership and financing structures evolving in this space.

 - Represented project developer in first tax equity financing of community solar portfolio in the U.S., totaling over 15 MW of solar PV projects

 - Represented agent bank in $660 million financing of a 550 MW wind project portfolio